2143 Examples of Basic Requirements of a Prima Facie Case of Obviousness [R-08.2012]

 The question of whether a claimed invention can be shown to be obvious based on an “obvious to try” line of reasoning has been explored extensively by the Federal Circuit in several cases since the KSR decision.
 The case law in this area is developing quickly in the chemical arts, although the rationale has been applied in other art areas as well.

 Some commentators on the KSR decision have expressed a concern that because inventive activities are always carried out in the context of what has come before and not in a vacuum, few inventions will survive scrutiny under an obvious to try standard.
 The cases decided since KSR have proved this fear to have been unfounded.
 Courts appear to be applying the KSR requirement for “a finite number of identified predictable solutions” in a manner that places particular emphasis on predictability and the reasonable expectations of those of ordinary skill in the art.

 The claimed invention in Pfizer, Inc. v.
 Apotex, Inc., 480 F.3d 1348, 82 USPQ2d 1321 (Fed.
 Cir.
-2007) was directed to the amlodipine besylate drug product, which is commercially sold in tablet form in the United States under the trademark Norvasc®.
-At the time of the invention, amlodipine was known as was the use of besylate anions.
-Amlodipine was known to have the same therapeutic properties as were being claimed for the amlodipine besylate but Pfizer discovered that the besylate form had better manufacturing properties (e.g., reduced “stickiness”).
+2007), was directed to the amlodipine besylate drug product, which was sold in tablet form in the United States under the trademark Norvasc®.
+Amlodipine and the use of besylate anions were both known at the time of the invention.
+Amlodipine was known to have the same therapeutic properties as were being claimed for the amlodipine besylate, but Pfizer discovered that the besylate form had better manufacturing properties (e.g., reduced “stickiness”).

 Pfizer argued that the results of forming amlodipine besylate would have been unpredictable and therefore nonobvious.
 The court rejected the notion that unpredictability could be equated with nonobviousness here, because there were only a finite number (53) of pharmaceutically acceptable salts to be tested for improved properties.